Robert Kolodny (filmmaker): The Featherweight

 The Featherweight was Robert Kolodny's feature film directorial debut.
 It tracks the post-retirement career of former world champion boxer Willie Pep and his troubled road to a comeback, as a direct cinema film crew documents his daily life.
 Starring James Madio, Ron Livingston, Stephen Lang, Keir Gilchrist and Ruby Wolf, the film received critical acclaim for its realism and intricate craft.
 Guy Lodge from Variety said: "Kolodny puts nary a foot wrong in his precise replication of a midcentury vérité aesthetic and gaze, from the particular grain and thrust of the camerawork to the authentically abrasive tone and tenor of the performances."

 The Featherweight premiered at the 80th Venice International Film Festival in the Orizzonti competition.
 Later it was selected as the closing film of the 54th International Film Festival of India.
 Kolodny was received the John Schlesinger Narrative Award from the Provincetown International Film Festival and the Peter Brunette Award for Best Director at RiverRun International Film Festival for his work on the film.

 Influences

-Robert Kolodny has publicly cited the work of several directors as being influential to him, including John Cassavetes and Martin Scorsese as well as the direct cinema movement, specifically the work of D. A. Pennebaker and Albert and David Maysles.
+Robert Kolodny has publicly cited the work of several directors as being influential to him, including John Cassavetes, Martin Scorsese, Pedro Almodóvar, and David Lynch, as well as the direct cinema movement, specifically the work of D. A. Pennebaker and Albert and David Maysles.